LoreBao/Click-Game-Project/static/README.md

     - Buy "Jerrys" Upgrade for more Jerrys at the map.

 - Big Jerry:
-    - every 7-15 min, click to disapuse trap and a jerry.
-Jerry is upgradable.

-- Jerrys will spawn in random placpear
-    - 3000pt per click or all weapon upgrade price - 50%
+    - every upgrade of Jerry, 10% of Big Jerry Appearance, click to delete all traps

 - Mouse Trap: